LimJY03/JavaMatriculation/Past Year Theory Questions/PrePSPM2122_KMPP.md

 int x = 200;
 System.out.println (Value x = , x); //Required output : Value x = 100

-/* To output Hello string
+/* To output the String "Hello" System.out.println(Hello);
-System.out.println(Hello);
 ```

 > ```java
 > int x = 200;
-> System.out.println("Value x = " + x);
+> System.out.println("Value x = " + x - 100); // Converts 200 in x to 100
 >
-> /* To output Hello String */
+> // To output the String "Hello"
 > System.out.println("Hello");
 > ```

 # **Question 04**

-Construct a non-static user-defined method name statusAchievement, which receives a value from a method call.
+Construct a non-static user-defined method name `statusAchievement`, which receives a value from a method call.
 The method display message “Congratulation, you are among a top achiever ” if sales is greater than RM5000.
 Otherwise display “Keep working hard”.

 > ```java
 > void statusAchievement(double sales){